larrychristensen/orcpub/README.md

 * You know exactly which options have been selected, which have not, and how every modifier is arrived at, given the entity and the most up-to-date templates.
 * You don't need to patch up stored characters if you find a bug since characters are stored as just a set of very generic choices.
 * It's scalable and pluggable.
 Most logic for derived values is stored inside of the options that create or modify these derived values.
 Many rules within D&D 5e allow for picking the best of alternate calculations for a particular attribute (AC comes to mind).
 With the OrcPub2 solution you can have an option easily override or modify a calculation without any other code having to know about it.
 This makes for a MUCH more manageable solution and makes it easy to add options as plugins.
 * The entity builder engine could be used for building any character in any system.
 In fact, it could be used to build any entity in any system.
-For example, say you have a game system with well-defined mechanics building a vehicle, the entity builder engine could do that.
+For example, say you have a game system with well-defined mechanics for building a vehicle, the entity builder engine could do that.

 ### Modifiers